facebook/folly/folly/docs/Format.md

 ### Extension
 ***

-You can extend Formatter for your own class by providing a specialization for `folly::FormatValue`.
+You can extend `format` for your own class by providing a specialization for `folly::FormatValue`.
 See `folly/Format.h` and `folly/FormatArg.h` for details, and the existing specialization for `folly::dynamic` in `folly/dynamic-inl.h` for an implementation example.